iamnoobinprogramming/S333Fsumy/README.md

 pip install -r requirements.txt

 ## Test
-you can look for the test commands in test_commands.md
+you can look for the test commands examples in test_commands.md

+sumy_summerizer.py results will be stored in summery_results.json test_model_performance.py results will be stored in evaluation_results.json

 # Automatic text summarizer